Discover 7 Ways to Prevent Alzheimers Disease

 - Don't smoke.
 If you do, quit.
 Smoking may up the likelihood of developing Alzheimer's disease.
 Try this 31-day plan to kick the habit for good.

 - Eat more bananas.
 The potassium in this cheap and plentiful year-round fruit can help lower your blood pressure by as much as two to three points!
 And low blood pressure at middle age may help prevent Alzheimer's disease.

 - Go to bed.
-Getting a good night's sleep can lower your risk of type 2 diabetes, so get your ZZZs because new research suggests that developing type 2 diabetes may up your chances of getting Alzheimer's.
+Getting a good night's sleep can lower your risk of type 2 diabetes, so get your ZZZs because research suggests that developing type 2 diabetes may up your chances of getting Alzheimer's.
 Find out whether it's possible to cure prediabetes.